Bay of Plenty 2017

 Please let us know if you need to leave before 2pm on Sunday.
-If you need to leave a bit later than 2pm on Sunday. no problem, the organising team will be there packing up for quite a while.
+If you need to leave a bit later than 2pm on Sunday, no problem, the organising team will be there packing up for a while.

 What is the accommodation like?

-This is very much like camps you will have experienced when you were at school, it’s pretty basic but is perfect for our purposes - we are doing everything we can to ensure we are all comfortable and cosy and happy as clams.
-You can check out the website here with details: http://www.waihibeach.org.nz/facilities.html
+This is very much like camps you will have experienced when you were at school, it’s pretty basic but perfect for our purposes.
+We are doing everything we can to ensure we’re all comfortable and cosy and happy as clams. http://www.waihibeach.org.nz/facilities.html

 Will I get a single room?